martintang/llPlayer/README.md

 # llPlayer
-llPlayer for learning languare in movie
+llPlayer is a player for learning language when you watching movie.